 Lucas also opened up to other U.S. experiences: seeing American football and baseball games with his host family.
 Most impressively, he even entered a photo contest – at Baltimore festival Artscape – and won!

 Find Fun Ways to Connect with Host Kids

 Indeed, creativity was an asset to Lucas during his time as an au pair, and even before.
 During the host family matching process, he impressed his future host family by dressing up as various superheroes in his introduction video.
 Lucas also used his own experiences and interests to connect with his host kid.
 Drawing on his experience as a former English teacher, he devised fun games to help his host kid read.

 Find Positivity in Frustrating Situations

 Lucas’s creativity leads us to his fifth and final tip for new au pairs: find positivity in frustrating situations.
-Lucas’s time as an au pair coincided with one of the strangest, most stressful periods in recent memory: the global lockdown resulting from the spread of COVID-19.
+Lucas’s time as an au pair coincided with the onset of COVID-19.
 But Lucas was undeterred.
 His inspiration – and Instagram namesake – came from the American movie Mary Poppins.
 He was impressed with the title character’s energy, enthusiasm, and positivity, and consequently redubbed himself “Lucas Poppins.”
 What advice would he give to an au pair feeling down?
 When you’re about to “lose your head,” he says, “apply yourself creatively!”